denoland/deno/std/collections/README.md

 # Collections

-Included in this package are various data structures.

 ## Queue

 A queue operates on a first in first out (FIFO) principle, just like a queue in real life.
-Items are added to the back of the queue and asdfd from the front of the queue.
+Items are added to the back of the queue and removed from the front of the queue.

 Examples: